Ready to grow

 V. PROPOSAL TIMELINE

-Jackson Charter School is soliciting competitive proposals for financial services with
+Jackson Charter School is soliciting competitive proposals for maintenance services

-the qualifications and experience listed throughout this document.
-Please email or
+with the qualifications and experience listed throughout this document.
+Please email

 ewrenn@jacksoncharterschool.org